course-details-portlet

 Course content

-The student must pick a specific problem of relevance to the master's program.
+The student must pick a specific problem of relevance to the master's program (usually, but not necessarily, building on a research plan developed as part the Research Project Planning course).
 The topic must represent a challenge within the specific area and must require that the student adheres to practices that are common within the area.
 The topic must be preapproved by the supervisor.
-The master thesis project is individual work.
+By default, the master thesis project is individual work.
+For collaborative theses, please get in touch with the course coordinator to explore options.

 Learning outcome